Loughborough

-Loughborough (/ˈlʌfbərə/ LUF-bər-ə) is a market town in the Charnwood Borough of Leicestershire, England; it is the administrative centre of Charnwood Borough Council.
-At the United Kingdom 2021 census, the town's built-up area had a population of 64,884.
+Loughborough (/ˈlʌfbərə/ LUF-bər-ə) is a market town in the Charnwood borough of Leicestershire, England.
+It is the administrative centre of Charnwood Borough Council and, in the United Kingdom 2021 census, the town's built-up area had a population of 64,884.
+The area has been represented since 2024 by Labour Party MP Jeevun Sandher.

-It is the second largest settlement in the county after Leicester.
-Loughborough is close to the Nottinghamshire border and is located near Leicester, Nottingham and Derby.
-Loughborough is home to the world's largest bell foundry, John Taylor Bellfounders, which produced Great Paul at St Paul's Cathedral; it has made bells for the Carillon War Memorial, a landmark in Queens Park.
+It is the second largest settlement in the county after Leicester; it lies close to the Nottinghamshire border and is located near Leicester, Nottingham and Derby.
+It is notable for its university, marketplace and fair.
+Loughborough is home to the world's largest, and the UK's only, bell foundry, John Taylor Bellfounders.

 History

 Medieval

 The earliest reference to Loughborough occurs in the Domesday Book of 1086, which calls it Lucteburne.
 It appears as Lucteburga in a charter from the reign of Henry II, and as Luchteburc in the Pipe Rolls of 1186.
 The name is of Old English origin and means "Luhhede's burh or fortified place".

-Loughborough Grammar School was established in 1495, by money left in the will of Thomas Burton, a wealthy local wool merchant.
+Loughborough Grammar School was established in the Parish Church in 1495, by money left in the will of Thomas Burton, a wealthy local wool merchant.
+It is one of the oldest independent schools in England.

 Industrialisation

 The first sign of industrialisation in the district came in the early 19th century, when John Heathcoat, an inventor from Derbyshire, patented in 1809 an improvement to the warp loom, known as the twisted lace machine, which allowed mitts with a lace-like appearance to be made.

 Heathcoat, in partnership with the Nottingham manufacturer Charles Lacy, moved his business from there to the village of Hathern, outside Loughborough.
 The product of this "Loughborough machine" came to be known as English net or bobbinet.
 However, the factory was attacked in 1816 by Luddites thought to be in the pay of Nottingham competitors and 55 frames were destroyed.
 This prompted Heathcoat to move his business to a disused wool mill in Tiverton, Devon.

-In 1888 a charter of incorporation was obtained, allowing a mayor and corporation to be elected.
-The population increased from 11,000 to 25,000 in the following ten years.
+In 1888, a charter of incorporation was obtained, allowing a mayor and corporation to be elected.
+The population increased from 11,000 to 25,000 in the following decade.

-Among the factories established were Robert Taylor's bell foundry John Taylor & Co and the Falcon works, which produced steam locomotives, then motor cars, before it was taken over by Brush Electrical Machines.
+Among the factories established were Robert Taylor's bell foundry John Taylor & Co and the Falcon works, which produced steam locomotives and then motor cars, before it was taken over by Brush Electrical Machines.
 In 1897, Herbert Morris set up a factory in the Empress Works in Moor Lane which become one of the foremost crane manufacturers by the mid-20th century.

-There was strong municipal investment: a new sewage works in 1895, then a waterworks in Blackbrook and a power station in Bridge Street in 1899.
+There was strong municipal investment; a new sewage works in 1895, then a waterworks in Blackbrook and a power station in Bridge Street in 1899.
 The corporation took over the Loughborough Gas Company in 1900.

 Tourism

-In 1841, Loughborough was the destination for the first package tour, organised by Thomas Cook for a temperance group from Leicester.
+In 1841, Loughborough was the destination for the first package tour, organised by Thomas Cook for a temperance group from icester.